 HCV has different genetic variations (genotypes).
 The medication prescribed for hepatitis C depends on the genotype a person has.
 Genotype 1 is the

-Here are the medications available to treat hepatitis C, plus some helpful information about what to expect during treatment.
+Here are the medications available to treat hepatitis C, plus some information about what to expect during treatment.

 - NS3/4 protease inhibitors, which target an enzyme